googlegenomics/readthedocs/docs/source/use_cases/analyze_variants/analyze_variants_with_bigquery.rst

     Identifier supplied on input to Google Genomics for a callset.
     This is also typically known as the sample identifier.

-  genotype
+  call.genotype
-    Repeated field containing the numeric genotype encodings for this call.
+    Array field containing the numeric genotype encodings for this call.
     Values:

     * -1: no call